cameron-hicks/scription/README.md

 - add comments and likes to a scription
 - display comments and likes on each scription
 - play synthesized audio for each scription
-- user authentication: server routes, cookies, and sessions for login and signup
+- user authentication: read and write users to db, API, bcrypt, and cookies

 ### In Progress

 - bug fix: duplicate scriptions being created
 - UX/UI for audio playback widgets
-- likes on comments

 ### Upcoming Features